gramineproject/graphene/README.rst

 folder includes a |_| rich set of C |_| programs and "apps" folder includes a |_| few tested applications, such as GCC, Python, and Apache.

-1. Build and run a |_| Hello World program with Graphene on SGX
+1. Build and run a |_| "hello world" program with Graphene-SGX

    - go to LibOS/shim/test/native, build the enclaves via the command::